-The department awards a limited number of teaching and research assistantships each year for which all students may apply.
+The department awards a limited number of teaching assistantships each year for which all students may apply.
 Most often teaching assistantships are assigned to second-year students who have demonstrated proficiency in a particular subject matter.
 Teaching assistants are expected to work a set number of hours per week and are paid a stipend for the semester.
 The primary role of the teaching assistant is to organize instructional resources, and to be available for individual and group tutoring or review sessions during the semester.
 Research assistant opportunities are regularly available and advertised during the academic year, providing students an opportunity to work with department faculty and administration on a paid hourly basis.

 Funding for student research, travel, and other academic experiences